The64thGamer/cheeseepedia/content/flcryhlzdfoo168c/content.md

-The ***Studio C Interactive Console* was an element included with the {{< wiki-link "Studio C" >}} Alpha Stages as a way to make the show more of an interactive experience.
+The ***Studio C Interactive Console* was an element included with the [Studio C] Alpha Stages as a way to make the show more of an interactive experience.
 The final Interactive Console was at the Bridgewater, New Jersey location until April 7, 2024 when the store would close.**

 ## Design and Features